-Daley’s father had drowned in the Lowestoft Fleet shipping disaster of 1911 and the family moved to Dorking in 1916.
-He lived his boyhood years enjoying the halcyon days of the Edwardian era, brought to an abrupt end with the outbreak of the Great War.
-In his posthumous autobiography, This Small Cloud (1987), he admitted that his lack of ambition led him to take the first real job that came along, a delivery boy for the select grocers Kinghams.
-Delivering throughout the Dorking area, he called at Lord Ashcombe’s House, as well as Polesden Lacey, the home of famous Edwardian hostess, the Hon.
+In his posthumous autobiography, This Small Cloud (1987), Daley admitted that his lack of ambition led him to take the first real job that came along, a delivery boy for the select grocers, Kinghams.
+Delivering throughout the Dorking area, he called at Lord Ashcombe’s House at Denbies, as well as Polesden Lacey, the home of famous Edwardian hostess, the Hon.
 Mrs Greville.
-He met the Prime Minister, Bonar Law, the infamous Marie Stopes and media magnate Lord Beaverbrook.
+He met the Prime Minister, Bonar Law, the infamous Marie Stopes at Norbury Park, and media magnate Lord Beaverbrook.
 Recalling customers in Peaslake, Harry remembered “Miss Wallace Dunlop, the suffragette, impressive in tweeds and a no-nonsense manner, with her pretty niece and comparatively dim companion, all painting on their easels at the edge of the sunlit common outside their cottage, became a well-known sight and a vivid memory”.
 (From Harry Daley’s memoirs, ‘Dorking 1916-1925’, p.11, SHC ref 7832/3).

 He had lots of customers – friendly, kind and the opposite – but he was still lonely.

-He joined the police force in 1925 and was soon aware that his homosexuality was widely known both among his colleagues and higher officers.
+Harry longed to be part of London life and joined the Metropolitan Police in 1925, working beats in Chiswick, Hammersmith and Wandsworth.
+It was not an obvious choice of career, especially as Harry described himself as ‘well below average plain common sense; sexually both innocent and deplorable; honourable if not exactly honest; trusting; truthful; romantic and sentimental to the point of sloppiness‘ (This Small Cloud, p.78).
+He soon became aware that his homosexuality was widely known both among his colleagues and higher officers.
 Although he bore the jibes and comments stoically, he still felt the same prejudice that he felt as a boy and he wished it would stop.

-In considering the implications of gay relationships which crossed the class divide, Peter Burton in ‘Across the Great Divide’, Gay Times, February 1987, writes that Harry met gay author JR Ackerley, after being stationed in Hammersmith as a constable.
+Harry was working-class but was a self-taught man, with an voracious appetite for classical music, opera and literature; he adored The New Statesman.
+In considering the implications of gay relationships which crossed the class divide, Peter Burton in ‘Across the Great Divide’, Gay Times, February 1987, writes that in 1925 Harry met gay author JR Ackerley, after being stationed in Hammersmith as a constable.
 Burton quotes P N Furbank, the freelance writer and critic who wrote the forward to This Small Cloud: ‘They met casually in the street early one morning and by pleasant chance it turned out in conversation that Daley, who was an indefatigable theatergoer, had seen a production of Ackerley’s play The Prisoners of War at the Lyric, Hammersmith.
-It initiated a long, indeed a lifelong, friendship, and quite soon, through Ackerley, Daley had become friendly with quite a number of Ackerley’s literary and artistic acquaintances, amongst them Raymond Mortimer, Duncan Grant, Gerald Heard, Leo Charlton, and E M Forster.”
+It initiated a long, indeed a lifelong, friendship, and quite soon, through Ackerley, Daley had become friendly with quite a number of Ackerley’s literary and artistic acquaintances, amongst them Raymond Mortimer, Duncan Grant, Gerald Heard, Lionel Charlton, and E M Forster.”

 Harry was persuaded by Ackerley, who was then working for the BBC, to make some radio broadcasts on the Home Service, talking about his experiences ‘on the beat’ and the criminal activity he encountered on London’s streets.
-Reluctantly Harry agreed and the broadcasts were subsequently published in The Listener magazine.
-Later, in the 1940s, Harry wrote a number of short stories and submitted them to Ackerley, now literary editor of The Listener but none were ever published.
+Incredibly, the Metropolitan Police gave permission and reluctantly Harry agreed; the first broadcast ‘Not a happy one?’ went out on 25 March 1929, followed by others, all subsequently published in The Listener magazine (edited by Ackerley).
+Later, in the 1940s, Harry wrote a number of short stories and submitted them to Ackerley, now literary editor of The Listener, but none were ever published.
 However, it was Ackerley who encouraged Harry to write his memoirs following his retirement from the Police.

 The Roaring 20s – E M Forster & The Bloomsbury Set